MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p2/readme.md

 #### 2. Data preparation

 I decided not to go black and white because I didn't want to lose any information.
-I noticed that many of road signs were really low contrast and very dark so I tried techniques like:
+I noticed that many of road signs were really low contrast, very dark and some were pretty blurry, so I tried techniques like:
 - simple brightness change
 - advanced gamma correction
 - CLAHE (histogram equalization)